Gitstar-OC/Gitstar-OC/README.md

 ## Looking for 👀
 - #### I am in search of exceptional candidates who require a highly skilled engineer with a proven ability to rapidly acquire and master advanced technical competencies

-- 💞️ I’m looking to collaborate on ...
+### 💞️ I’m looking to collaborate on [Theme Verse](https://github.com/Gitstar-OC/Little-Lemon-Coursera) a project of mine with a backed developer or any open source project which is using react

 - 📫 How to reach me ...
-- 😄 Pronouns: ...

 - ⚡ Fun fact: ...

 <!---